Andžejs Ļebedevs

 Andžejs Ļebedevs (born 4 November 1994) is a Latvian speedway rider.

 Career

 Ļebedevs finished in 16th place during the 2022 Speedway World Championship, after securing 26 points during the 2022 Speedway Grand Prix.
 He was selected as a reserve for the 2023 Speedway Grand Prix.
 Also in 2022, he helped Wilki Krosno win the 2022 1.Liga.

+He finished his 2023 Speedway Grand Prix World Championship season with five full appearances and finished in 16th place and later received a permanent wildcard slot for the 2024 Speedway Grand Prix.

+In 2024, he helped Latvia reach the final of the 2024 Speedway of Nations in Manchester despite riding with three broken ribs.
+He also reached the final of the 2024 Speedway European Championship and won two rounds of the championship.

+In 2025 he finished sixth in the World Championship.